go-echarts/statsview/README.md

 ## Usage

 Statsview is quite simple to use.
+All static assets have been packaged into the project thus it can be ran on any environment.

 ```golang
 import (